 There is no command from God for married women to be friends with other men – making frequent phone calls, emailing regularly, talking to this person alone, doing things together alone.

 I used to think, “I can witness to him!”
 What near tragedy almost happened from that line of thought when I was a young newlywed!
 I was extremely naive and thought that being a Christian meant I had to be an open book to everyone, men and women.
 I had no idea what it meant to guard my heart or that there could be any danger.
-To guard our hearts, we must not discuss our marriages with guys, not confide in them, not open our hearts to them, not be their marriage counselor, be extremely cautious with hugs, and not spend much time privately with men.
+To guard our hearts, we would be wise not to discuss our marriages with guys, not confide in them, not open our hearts to them, not be their marriage counselor, be cautious with hugs, and not spend too much time privately with men.

 SET WISE BOUNDARIES AND GUARD YOUR HEART